agnesoft/agdb/agdb_web/pages/en-US/docs/references/server.md

 ### Queries

-All queries are executed using the single `/api/v1/db/{owner}/{db}/exec` endpoint and are exactly the same as in the embedded/application database (see [Queries documentation](/docs/references/queries)).
+All queries are executed using the single `/api/v1/db/{owner}/{db}/exec` (read only queries) and `/api/v1/db/{owner}/{db}/exec_mut` (for queries that also write to the database) endpoint and are exactly the same as in the embedded/application database (see [Queries documentation](/docs/references/queries)).
 However, depending on the user's role the server may reject executing the queries (i.e. mutable queries executed by the user with `read` role in the database).
-The endpoint accepts a list of queries and the entire list is run as a transaction meaning either all queries succeed or none of them do.
+The endpoints accept a list of queries and the entire list is run as a transaction meaning either all queries succeed or none of them do.
 The endpoint will return list of results, one per executed query.

 It is possible to reference queries from each other in the list and the server will inject results of the referenced queries to the next one.
 This is slight extension to the vanilla `agdb` queries.
 It is best illustrated by an example: